 So St. Paul, “the last of the apostles,” advises his spiritual son St. Timothy (2 Tim.
 4:2) in this way:

 Proclaim the word.
 Be persistent whether it is convenient or inconvenient; convince, reprimand, encourage through all patience and teaching.

-In the final analysis, the “likes” don’t mean a thing.
+“Likes” don’t mean a thing in the end.
 A love that points to eternity, willing only the good of the other: that’s the thing to ask for.

 Convince.
 Reprimand.
 Encourage.
 In season and out.
 For one purpose alone.
 His glory.

-Walk with Jesus through this week with the help of beautiful artwork and classical music in ten scenes in a Pray-as-You-Go audio update of the tradtional Stations of the Cross here.
+Walk with Jesus through this week with the help of beautiful artwork and classical music in ten scenes in a Pray-as-You-Go audio update of the traditional Stations of the Cross here.

 “Perhaps the most striking thing about the Passion is the intermingling of two currents of events, the one bearing upon the present and pushing it inexorably to the fatal climax, the other arranging the future and sowing the seeds of eternal life in the universe of souls.”
 What Jesus Saw from the Cross brings the historical and geographical facts impacting the events of Holy Week to bear with remarkable clarity.
 More important, it opens the heart to the tender humility of the Man of Sorrows.

 Photo by hellojardo on Unsplash.
 Lorenzetti’s painting via Wikipedia.